Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 Your chimney might have had a similar strain on it if you were using your fireplace a lot during winter, and it has plenty of the same dangers mentioned earlier when discussing dirty fireplaces.
 Roofs and chimneys have specialized professionals who can handle them, meaning that if you spot a problem, there’s no reason to feel pressured to fix it yourself if you don’t know how.

-Fix Tears And Holes In Screen Doors And Windows
+Fix Tears and Holes in Screen Windows and Doors

 A screen door can be a great addition to a home.
 It can let in plenty of fresh air and provide a great view while keeping out bugs.
 However, it can’t do that last part if there are rips, holes and tears, so fixing any tears is an important item on your spring home maintenance checklist.
 These tears can be barely noticeable; even a small one can let in many insects.
 There are plenty of simple ways to fix a screen door that’s been damaged, meaning that this fix could very well be a simple one.

-Something can still get through even if you take steps to cover up or otherwise protect the unit.
-Falling leaves, snow, dirt, dust, mud, ice, stones, insects and many other things can get all over the unit, clogging it up.
+While a tarp cover may help to prevent the majority of winter debris from impacting your unit, some things can still get through, even if you take steps to cover up or otherwise protect the unit.
+Falling leaves, snow, dirt, dust, mud, ice, stones, insects and many other things can get all over the unit, clogging it up and causing issues with your cooling system.
 A clogged-up air conditioner will run less efficiently, increasing your power bill, and might even stop running entirely.
 Getting it fixed later or wholly replaced is much more expensive and time-consuming than getting to work and conducting a simple cleaning every year.
 Cleaning it as part of your spring home maintenance checklist will lower your hydro bill this summer and could also save you the possible hassle of calling a pro to repair it and prevent you from having to deal with braving part of summer without air conditioning.

 Sealing the wood can act as a layer of defence to help protect it from water damage, stains, and general wear and tear.
 Sometimes, using a simple sealant designed to do this will be adequate since all you want to do is provide some protection.
-Other times, you'll want to paint over it, which provides you with all the same benefits and can provide a new aesthetic to your yard, which can be nice if you want to change things up slightly.
+Other times, you’ll want to paint over it, which provides you with all the same benefits and can provide a fresh new aesthetic to your yard, which can be nice if you want to change things up slightly or improve your curb appeal.

 This item on your spring home maintenance checklist can be fun if you let it.
-If you choose to paint, you can choose the colour(s) you want, allowing you to make a small change to make your home feel truly yours.
+If you choose to paint, you can choose the colour(s) you want, allowing you to make a small change or a more dramatic one to make your home feel truly yours.

-If anything was left in your gutters before the winter, it's going to be left there afterwards.
+If anything was left in your gutters before the winter, it’s going to be left there afterward.
 Leaves, twigs, stones and other general debris left there before winter will remain in the spring.
-It's also possible that other stuff has transformed in a sense.
-Dirt, for example, may have turned to mud after being exposed to snow and ice for so long.
-A clogged gutter can lead to pests, flooding, roof damage, and water damage.
+It’s also possible that other stuff has transformed in a sense.
+Dirt, for example, may have turned to mud after being exposed to snow and ice for so long and can form a blockage in your gutter system.
+Clogged gutters and downspouts can cause pest infestations, flooding, roof damage, and water damage to your home and property, resulting in extensive repair or replacement services.
+Additionally, a home with clogged gutters could be less appealing aesthetically compared to one with clean gutters.
 Doing a little work now will save you from having to make costly repairs later, making this an important item on your spring home maintenance checklist.
-A home with clogged gutters could be more appealing aesthetically compared to one with clean gutters.

 Consider Redoing Your Driveway